brigaldies/machine-learning-by-example/README.md

 The example in the `multiple-variable-linear-regression` Jupyter notebook provides a linear regression with multiple input (aka, dependent, predictor, or feature) variables.

+## Polynomial Regression

+### Single-Variable Polynomial Regression

+The example in the `single-variable-polynomial-regression` Jupyter notebook provides a polynomial regression with a single input
+(aka, dependent, predictor, or feature) variable.